|Title:||Multidisciplinary Program in Education Sciences (MPES)|

 Chase-Lansdale, P. L., Valdovinos D'Angelo, A., & Palacios, N. (2007).
 A multidisciplinary perspective on the development of young children in immigrant families.
 In J. E. Lansford, K. Deater-Deckard, & M. H. Bornstein (Eds.), Immigrant Families: Multidisciplinary Views on the 21st Century.
 New York: Guilford Press.

 Cook, T. D., & Wong, V. C. (2007).
 The warrant for universal pre-K: Can several thin reeds make a strong policy boat?
 Social Policy Report, XXI(3), 14–15.
 Reprinted in Prevention Action, October 2007.

 Cook, T. D., & Wong, V. C. (2008).
 Better quasi-experimental practice.
 In P. Alasuutari, J. Brannen, & L. Bickman (Eds.), The Handbook of Social Research.
 London: Sage.

-Cook, T. D., & Wong, V. C. (in press).
+Cook, T. D., & Wong, V. C. (2008).
 Empirical tests of the validity of the regression discontinuity design.
 Annales d'Economie et de Statistique.

-Cook, T. D., Shadish, W. R., & Wong, V. C. (in press).
+Cook, T. D., Shadish, W. R., & Wong, V. C. (2008).
 Three conditions under which experiments and observational studies often produce comparable causal estimates: New findings from within-study comparisons.
 Journal of Policy Analysis and Management.
 Reprinted in JPAM Classics: Social Experimentation, Program Evaluation, and Public Policy (in press)